ballerina-platform/ballerina-lang/docs/lang-ref/packaging.md

 ballerina build service <pkg1> [<pkg2> <pkg3> ...] [-o filename]
 ```

+Note: Package names should be delineated with slashes, such as `org/foo/bar` instead of `org.foo.bar`.
+If you do not specify a name for the archive file using the `-o` flag, the archive will be named after the last part of the package name.

 ## Running a Ballerina program

 The `ballerina` command runs a Ballerina program/service in its packaged or unpackaged format.
-(If you are using UNIX/Linux, type `./ballerina` instead of `ballerina`.)

 To execute `main()` from a `.bal` file or a package or archive file: